Dog Laryngeal Paralysis

 We decided to prohibit swimming, but that rule didn’t last long once we saw the shock and horror in his face whenever we passed water without throwing his ball.
 First, we threw the ball in shallow water so he didn’t have to swim, but when he realized our trick he started swimming on his own.
 A few days after that, he was flying off the bank or dock into the water just like always.

 Did we make the correct decision?
 So far, yes.
 Dylan’s surgery was over 4 years ago, and he’s never had a case of AP.
 We should be able to know quickly if he ever does contract AP since 2 of its major symptoms, lethargy and not eating, would be glaringly obvious.

 Seek Out Information & Decide What’s Best For Your Dog

 One extremely helpful resource for me after I found out Dylan had LP was a Yahoo group for owners of dogs with LP.
 This group of people will happily answer any of your questions/concerns, share stories of their dogs’ surgeries, and clarify what you should expect.
 The group also has an extensive collection of information regarding LP that you can peruse.
 You must join Yahoo (it’s free) to have access to the group.

-The best thing the group did for me was provide the assurance and support that dog laryngeal paralysis is NOT a death sentence, and that the vast majority of LP surgeries are successful with no complications.
+The best thing the group did for me was to provide the assurance and support that dog laryngeal paralysis is NOT a death sentence and that the vast majority of LP surgeries are successful with no complications.

 You will also find people who strongly recommend against surgery or say you should never allow your dog in the water again.
 Their points of view are legitimate, and you just have to decide what will work best for you and your dog.

-Other than the Yahoo LP group, you can get more information from the American College of Veterinary Surgeons, PetMD, the American Medical Veterinary Association, or other similar website(s).
+Other than the Yahoo LP group, you can get more information from the American College of Veterinary Surgeons, PetMD, the American Medical Veterinary Association, or another similar website(s).

 While I hope this information is helpful regarding dog laryngeal paralysis, I prefer that your dog has a happy and healthy life with no LP.